Setting up cross-play games targeting Xbox One and Windows 10

 CERT Sandbox Publishing

-In XDP, moving from CERT to RETAIL are two separate, explicit actions.
-However, in Partner Center, the submission process automatically moves your game through certification and on to retail.
-As such, there is an order of operations to respect.
+In Partner Center, the submission process automatically moves your game through certification and on to retail.
+There is an order of operations to respect.

 When you’re ready to go to certification, you should follow the following steps in order:

-Publish your XDK product in XDP to CERT (including catalog, binary, and service config).
+Publish your XDK product in Partner Center to CERT (including catalog, binary, and service config).